nosan/embedded-cassandra/README.md

 To learn more about Embedded Cassandra, please consult the [reference documentation](https://nosan.github.io/embedded-cassandra/4.0.0).

-Older versions of Embedded Cassandra reference documentation are [here](https://nosan.github.io/embedded-cassandra).
+All versions of Embedded Cassandra reference documentation are [here](https://nosan.github.io/embedded-cassandra).

 ## Issues